TedHusted/awake/awake.md/awake.md

 Idisi: Most of the work will be in the training.
 The training builds community while it uplifts.
 Some code changes would be helpful, but they can come later.

-The ceiling lights hummed as the discussion paused.
-Phoebe scanned the faces around the circle.
+The discussion pauses.
+The ceiling lights hum quietly.
+Phoebe scans the faces around the circle.
 No objections.
 No hesitation.
 The council had debated long enough.
-She took a breath.
+She takes a breath.

 Phoebe: Do I have a motion to vote on the proposal?